micahco/canvas-effects/README.md

 **radius** : [number, number]

-Range [max, min] of point radius.
+Range tuple [max, min] of point radius.

 	Default: [4, 2]

 **velocity** : [number, number]

-Range [max, min] of the velocity at which the vertices travel.
+Range tuple [max, min] of the velocity at which the vertices travel.

-	Default: [0.2, 0.1]`
+	Default: [0.2, 0.1]

 ***line*** : {Object}